SimonLarsen/convaq-web/about.md

   <li><a href="mailto:&#106;&#097;&#110;&#046;&#098;&#097;&#117;&#109;&#098;&#097;&#099;&#104;&#064;&#119;&#122;&#119;&#046;&#116;&#117;&#109;&#046;&#100;&#101;">Jan Baumbach</a></li>
 </ul>

-### Citation

-If you use CoNVaQ in your research we kindly ask you to cite the following publication:

-    Citation details to be announced.

 ### Source code

 The source code for CoNVaQ as well as the web frontend is available under a GNU GPLv3 license here: